 Janice A. Dobbs, age 49, has served as Corporate Secretary and Compliance Manager since 1993.
 From 1975 until her association with the Company, Ms. Dobbs was the corporate/securities legal assistant with the law firm of Andrews Davis Legg Bixler Milsten & Price, Inc. in Oklahoma City.
-From 1973 to 1975, Ms. Dobbs was employed by Texas International Company, an oil and gas exploration and production company in Oklahoma City.
+From 1973 to 1975, Ms. Dobbs was the Administrative Assistant to the President and General Counsel of Texas International Company, an oil and gas exploration and production company in Oklahoma City.
 Ms. Dobbs is a certified legal assistant, an associate member of the American Bar Association, a member of the American Society of Corporate Secretaries and the Society of Human Resources Management.